-Sprint to gain LTE access thanks to 15-year deal with LightSquared?Alex Wagner - Senior News Editor
+Sprint to gain LTE access thanks to 15-year deal with LightSquared?Alex Wagner - Deputy Managing Editor, News Desk

 There's been no shortage of rumblings suggesting that Sprint may be making the move to LTE at some point in the future, and back in February Sprint itself said that a decision on a switch to LTE could be made as soon as the middle of this year.
 Well, we're in the middle of the year, and it seems that Sprint may have made its choice.
 According to a report from Bloomberg, Sprint has signed a 15-year deal with LightSquared that'll see the No. 3 carrier share the equipment and network expansion costs in exchange for access to LightSquared's LTE network.
 News of the deal, which is valued at as much as $20 billion, came from a letter penned by LightSquared owner Philip Falcone sent to investors.
 The letter says that "LightSquared and Sprint will jointly develop, deploy and operate LightSquared’s 4G LTE network" and that "Sprint will become a significant customer of LightSquared’s 4G LTE network."